 Program Launch: 2007

-- 97% of teachers rated Experience Corps volunteer members as having moderate or strong impact on student reading and literacy performance.
+- 92 percent of teachers reported that AARP Foundation Experience Corps volunteers had a moderate or strong influence on student reading and literacy performance

 - 100 percent of volunteer tutors reported that they were satisfied with the academic progress they made with students